 4. Hyper- or Hypothyroidism

 Both the underproduction and overproduction of thyroid hormones can cause energy imbalances, mood disorders, and concentration issues.
-Anyone who is currently experiencing such problems should have their thyroid evaluated before diving into traditional ADHD therapies.
+Anyone who is currently experiencing such concerns should have their thyroid evaluated before diving into traditional ADHD therapies.

 5. Hearing and Vision Issues